 Time may be on the side of the Rolling Stones, but for the rest of us, maximizing the number of hours in a day has turned into a daily struggle.
 Mere minutes and seconds are treated as a valuable commodity, which is why we aim to get to our destinations as quickly as possible.
 Finding the best route and avoiding traffic, however, can be tough.

 Thankfully, our smartphones can provide us with turn-by-turn directions that allow us to navigate with relative ease, so we never have to use physical maps again.
-Yet, despite the ease of use, time is still the deciding factor for many when choosing which navigation app to use, which is why Google Maps and Waze are the crème de la crème of map apps.
+Yet, despite the ease of use, time is still the deciding factor for many when choosing which navigation app to use, which is why Google Maps and Waze are the crème de la crème of mapping apps.

 Google Maps and Waze are perhaps most popular because they both consistently deliver accurate directions and are straightforward to use.
 They’re also both owned by Google.
 Personal preference often dictates whether you choose Google Maps or Waze but it does bring up the question: Which one is actually better?

 Let’s break it down.

-Waze: As the world’s largest community-based GPS navigation app, Waze functions like a crowdsourced social network, one that provides direction in tandem with community feedback.
+As the world’s largest community-based GPS navigation app, Waze functions like a crowdsourced social network, one that provides direction in tandem with community feedback.
 With Waze, users can alert others to accidents, alternative routes, road closures, police officer sightings, and other such impediments.
-Google bought Waze in 2013, yet it remains distinct, namely because of the aforementioned social features.
+Users can also use Waze to arrange carpools.
+Drivers can use the basic Waze app to offer rides, while riders are directed to the Waze Carpool app to find people to carpool with.
+Google bought Waze in 2013, yet it remains distinct, largely because of the aforementioned social features.

 - Live traffic reporting provided by users